saaska/jitsi-gcp/README.md

 Make sure you have no higher-priority rules blocking the same ports.

-## 4. Create and run the instance
+## 4A.
+Create and run the instance (Dockerized setup)

 Change the vars at the start of command as desired, pay special attention to the secret names for SSL stuff create st Step 2.
-Run where you have `gcloud` _after selecting the default project_.
+Run this `gcloud` command _after selecting the default project_.

 ```bash
 # Change these vars if needed
 REGIONZONE=europe-west3-c